kdobrien/RepData_PeerAssessment1/PA1_template.md

 The **maximum** number of steps is taken at hour 8.35 (interval 835) during the day.

-The average steps per five minute interval is shown as a dashed line for reference.
+The average steps per five minute interval is shown as a dotted line for reference.

 ## Imputing missing values